The remarkable story of the only Catholic shrine in Arkansas.

-Tickets are $10 per person and include the tasting experience.
+Tickets are $29 per person and include instruction and materials.
 The event will be limited to 15 participants.
 Tickets are non-refundable.
 (In the event that you are unable to use your ticket we will make every effort to resell your ticket and refund your money, but if we can’t find someone to purchase the seat, there will be no refund.)

 Join the artists of the The Clay Collective for a show and sale at Ozark Folkways.
 Members will be displaying their work in the sun porch of Ozark Folkways, with original, handmade pottery items available for purchase.
 The work appearing in this show will range from utilitarian to whimsical to sophisticated.